-Annual Funding Allocations (and associated goals): These are based on a county's population without a high school credential, ages 18 and over, according to the U.S. Census Bureau's 2010 - 2014 American Community Survey (ACS).
+Annual Funding Allocations (and associated goals): These are based on a county's population without a high school credential, ages 18 and over, according to the U.S. Census Bureau's 2013 - 2017 American Community Survey (ACS).
+The American Community Survey is an ongoing survey by the U.S. Census Bureau which helps local officials, community leaders, and businesses understand the changes taking place in their communities.